Money-Saving Strategies For Your Wedding

 Exchange vows in a naturally beautiful place.
 Pick a public park, a flower garden, or an already ornate house of worship so you don’t have to spend a cent on decorations.

 Skip the home wedding.
 You may think you’ll be saving money by having your wedding chez-vous, but that’s not always the case.
-Between tents, chairs, catering, and port-o-potties, home weddings are more stressful and inevitably more costly than a we’ve-got-everything-you-need reception hall.
+Between tents, chairs, catering, and portaloos, home weddings are more stressful and inevitably more costly than a we’ve-got-everything-you-need reception spot.

 Order a small, fabulous cake that’s exactly what you want and, in the kitchen, have several sheet cakes of the same flavour cut for your guests.
 Stay away from tiers and (time-consuming) handmade sugar flowers and special moulded shapes.
 Have your caterer decorate each plate with a flavoured sauce, instead.
-Forego fondant: butter cream frosting is tastier and less expensive.
+Forego fondant if you are not getting married in winter: butter cream icing is tastier and less expensive.

 Keep the band small.
 If their equipment is modern and up-to-date, a small combo band shouldn’t sound like it’s that small.
 Or have the band do double-duty, playing at your ceremony and then at your reception.
 Alternatively, opt for a DJ — they almost always cost less than a band.
 The best DJs and bands are in highest demand on Saturday nights, so try Friday or Sunday for a slightly discounted rate.